logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How will the Master Client Index work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The previous PMHC MDS specification requires a Client Key that is unique and
+The previous PMHC MDS specification required a client key that was unique and
-stable at the PHN regional level, not at the Provider Organisation level.
+stable at the PHN regional level, not at the provider organisation level.
 The
-purpose of the Master Client Index is to help PHNs and their Provider Organisations
+purpose of the master client index was to help PHNs and their provider organisations
 manage client information across the PHN region.
-This requirement has proven
+This requirement proved
-problematic for PHNs and is being worked through by the PMHC MDS Working Group.
+problematic for PHNs and was worked through by the PMHC MDS working group.

-To determine what issues exist with managing the client key and possible solutions,
+To determine what issues existed with managing the client key and possible solutions,
 nine PHNs worked with Strategic Data to describe their models for triaging patients,
 the information systems being used by PHNs and Provider Organisations, the ease of
 updating information systems and resources available for manual reconciliation of clients.

-As a result of this work, a Master Client Index is not possible at this time,
+As a result of this work, a master client index is not possible at this time,
 and as such, will not be a requirement for full compliance from 1 July 2017.

 See :ref:`dev-MCI-faq`.